andrewcooke/choochoo/docs/nearby.md

 ![](nearby-sc.png)

-The largest group (San Cristobal) is shown above (pink detail, mid upper left in the first image).
+The largest group (San Cristobal) is shown above (mid upper left in the first image).
 These all involve the main path through the park (and climb) nearest my house.

 Some of the routes in this park double back on themselves.
 This doubling may explain why such diverse routes are grouped together (see